-Dan oversees the firm’s global commitments, lending his critical thinking and expertise to complex litigation, fraud, and due diligence matters.
+Daniel Nardello is the Chairman and CEO of Nardello & Co., where he oversees the firm’s global commitments, lending his critical thinking and expertise to complex litigation, activist defense, asset tracing, and anti-corruption matters.
 He has lived and worked in London and Rome, directing investigative teams in both countries for US and international clients.

 Dan has written and spoken on a wide range of topics, including the US Foreign Corrupt Practices Act, defending corporations from activist attacks, vetting board candidates in the #MeToo era, and conducting defense investigations in white collar cases.
 He created and teaches a New York- and California-certified CLE ethics course entitled Retaining Private Investigators: Ethical Considerations and Concerns.